Skip to main content

 It's the behaviors your system reinforces.

 Most organizations can recite their values.
 Few can honestly describe what actually gets rewarded, punished, promoted, or ignored.
-This is where the real culture lives — and where strategy either accelerates or dies.
+That's where the real culture lives.
+And it's where strategy either accelerates or dies.

 What gets rewarded?